orpc0317/lotificaciones/README-multi-tab-navigation.md

    - Close tab or return to list

 ### Editing an Employee
-1. User clicks "Edit" (pencil icon) on any employee row
+1. User clicks "Edit" (pencil icon) on any employee row OR clicks "Edit" button in view mode
+2. System checks if employee is already being edited in another tab
+3. **If locked**:
+   - Alert shown: "This employee is being edited in another tab.
+You cannot enter edit mode..."
+   - User stays in current page (or redirected to view mode if from direct URL)
+4. **If available**:
-2. New tab opens with `/empleados/edit/{id}`
+   - New tab opens with `/empleados/edit/{id}` (or navigates to edit mode)
-3. Tab title shows "Editing Employee #1005 - Juan Pérez | Lotificaciones"
+   - Tab title shows "Editing Employee #1005 - Juan Pérez | Lotificaciones"
-4. If another tab is already editing this employee:
-   - Warning banner appears: "This employee is being edited in another tab"
+   - Edit lock is acquired for this tab
 5. User makes changes
 6. If they try to leave without saving:
    - Browser shows "You have unsaved changes" warning
 7. On save:
    - Form submits to `/empleados/update`
+   - Edit lock is released
    - All other tabs are notified
    - List views automatically refresh
    - User redirected to view mode